puppetlabs/puppetlabs-apache/README.md

 },
 ```

+**shm\_file and log\_file**

+Depending on how these files are specified, the class creates their final path differently:
+- Relative path: prepends supplied path with `logroot` (see below)
+- Absolute path or pipe: uses supplied path as-is

+> The default logroot is sane enough.
+Therefore, it is not recommended to specify absolute paths.

 **logroot**

 The base directory for `shm_file` and `log_file` is determined by the `logroot` parameter.
 If unspecified, defaults to `apache::params::logroot`.